 Why we selected this particular lot.
 We look for a Matcha that offers a vibrant color and a smooth, sweet taste.
 Our lot is 100% Yabukita cultivar produced by family farms in located in Shizuoka, Japan.
 In searching for a new Matcha offering, we tasted numerous ceremonial as well culinary grade teas.
 We think this lot is an excellent choice for the taste characteristics it offers, its price and the fact it does so well both unblended and blended as a beverage.

 Interesting facts about our selection.
 Our Matcha is made with 100% of the Yabukita cultivar.
 The cultivar became very popular in Japan due to the high yield farmers realized and its wonderful umami flavor.
 The name "Yabukita" derives from the place where the tea originated - a bamboo bush (Yabu) and the northern region of Japan (Kita).
-The Yabukita cultivar is also known for its vigorous upright branching and its intense green-tea flavor.
+Shading from sun eliminates qualities of astringency and imparts strong vegetal sweetness.

 Taste Profile.
+Aroma is berries and chocolate.
 The smooth flavor of Matcha is created by its high amino acid content.
-Our Matcha is sweet in flavor, smooth and offers intensity or green tea taste.
-The finish is smooth and lasting.
+Our Matcha is sweet & smooth.
+The finish is lasting.
 We find it "swells" the mouth, enlivening the palate.
 It blends very well into smoothies, mixed drinks of all kinds as the base tea is strong and full bodied.

 Brewing Suggestions.
 Use 2 grams of Matcha for 2.5 ounces of water.
 For service hot, use lower temperature water (140-160 F) and the tea will serve to a sweeter, smoother taste profile.
 Higher temperatures will bring out stronger green tea notes with some astringency.
 One and a half minutes is a possible steep time, taste and see if it fits your palate.
 For blended beverages, we advise you experiment and determine the strength and taste you enjoy.